 - Any well drained pot can be used.
 It MUST have drainage.

 - Repot every second year or when roots come out the drainage holes on the pot bottom To the next pot size up.

 - Don't jump to a huge pot from a small one unless you wish to encourage faster growth.
 Just go to the next size up pot.

-- This is dependent on the variety of pothos you are growing.
-The variegated types require more light to show off their colors best.
+- The variegated types of pothos require more light to show off their colors best.